 How can I make sure I get the tools and support I’m entitled to?

-Because the Affordable Care Act is so new, many insurance companies are still shaping their breastfeeding coverage policies.
+Since the Affordable Care Act was enacted, many insurance companies adapted their breastfeeding coverage policies.
 And though almost all policies provide new moms with their breast pump after delivery, it’s essential to be proactive.
 It’s never too early to find out from your insurance provider what kind of pump you can get, when you’re allowed to get it, and from where.

 What if my insurance provider doesn’t offer the products and/or services I want?

 Good news: Roughly 60% of healthcare plans allow you to upgrade from their basic option to the breast pump of your choice and simply pay the difference.
 And while most plans require you to get your breast pump from an in-network provider, insurers are working to be flexible.
 Just over three quarters of them will let you choose another breast pump if the covered pump isn’t available, and may even reimburse your purchase from a retail store.

 What questions should I ask my insurance provider?